bredeespelid/bredeespelid/README.md

 ## 🌊 **About Me**
 - 🌟 Passionate about leveraging AI and data analytics to solve real-world problems.
 - 🏔️ Avid windsurfer and mountain enthusiast – always up for a new adventure!
-- 🎣 Can talk endlessly about fishing, hiking, and Norwegian fjord stories.
+- 🎣 Can talk endlessly about fishing, hiking, and travel stories.